aggarwaljuh/Amazon_Vine_Analysis/README.md

 ```

 ## Summary
-There is postivity vias for reviews from the Vine program as those part of the Vine program had 12% more 5 star reviews.
+There is postivity bias for reviews from the Vine program as those part of the Vine program had 12% more 5 star reviews.
 However due to small sample sizes this may not be completly comparable or significant.
 We can do a t-test to determine if the two groups are significantly different.
+We can do this test by using R.